zeissmicroscopy/cytodata_2022_workshop/README.md

 ## Prerequisites

-Ideally one is using Google Colab to run the notebooks in order to not rely on local python environments.
+All notebooks are supposed to be run in Google Colab in order to not rely on local python environments.

-If you prefer to run the notebooks locally it is recommended to create a fresh conda environment.
-Please feel to use the provided YML file (at your own risk) to create such an environment:
+If you prefer or have to run the notebooks locally it is recommended to create a fresh conda environment.
+Please feel to use the provided [YML file](workshop/notebooks/env_cyto2022.yml) (at your own risk) to create such an environment:

     conda env create --file env_cyto2022.yml